Preloaded Courses: 38,000+

 - Hazard distances

 - Simple to use

 Golf Buddy WT6 Q&A

-There is a 1-year Limited Warranty on the WT6 provided by Golf Buddy that starts from the date of purchase.
+There is a 1-month Warranty on the WT6 provided by Golf Buddy that starts from the date of purchase.

 There were complaints that the time on the GPS watch is wrong.
 Satellite information will automatically apply the time to your watch, but you can set the time zone and other information in the Settings menu.
 However, the time will slow down and become inaccurate, even if Golf Mode is working, when the battery is running low.
 A full charge will restore correct time.